Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 Common Dog Health Problems & Symptoms

-Many common dog health problems are relatively benign, if caught and dealt with properly.
+Many are relatively benign, if caught early and dealt with properly.
 Petting and grooming your dog regularly allows you to find "unusual" conditions or symptoms that may need to be checked out further by your friendly local veterinarian.
 Even in cases where you choose to wait a little while to see if the symptoms ease, keep a diary or log of the condition to see whether or not it changes in any way.
-Below is a list of some of the more common dog health problems.

 • Lumps and bumps.
 It's easy to immediately think "tumor" when you find a strange lump on your dog.
 However, many lumps are benign and will not cause the dog problems.
 Bring your dog to the vet to get it checked out - there are so many types of lumps it's not possible to "self-diagnose" them.
 It's best to have the vet use his or her experience to determine whether further testing needs to be done.